Queensland Murray-Darling Basin

 This major project installed over 500 kilometres of waterway fencing and off-stream stock watering points.
 By keeping stock out, the river and surrounding habitat can regenerate.
 This supports the recovery and protection of native fish.

-In August 2023, some of the work at a First Nations property in the Cunnamulla region was captured on video when the Department of Regional Development, Manufacturing and Water and their delivery partner Southern Queensland Landscapes visited the site.
+In August 2023, some of the work at a First Nations property in the Cunnamulla region was captured on video when the former Department of Regional Development, Manufacturing and Water and their delivery partner Southern Queensland Landscapes visited the site.

 Watch the video to see how the fencing helps the Indigenous custodians care for their country.